Trump edicts put pressure on Pelosi, not Senate GOP

 Of course, almost no one involved cares.
 If our leaders really cared about efficacy and constitutionality, we wouldn’t be in such a pickle – especially this particular dill chip.

-The pressing question in Washington is about whether President Trump’s fiats will work in changing the politics of what has become the latest agony of 2020 for Republicans.
+The pressing question in Washington is about whether President Trump’s fiats will work in changing the politics of what had become the latest agony of 2020 for Republicans.
 Democrats had left a divided GOP holding the bag on the next stimulus package.

 Does this change the political calculus and/or make an eventual deal more likely?
 That depends on Senate Republicans.